DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 ## O5a.
 Into the Dining Hall
 <span class="citation"><em>This scene takes place in Chapter 4, Area K10.</em></span>

 The dining hall is largely as described in <span class="citation">K10.
 Dining Hall (p.
 56)</span>.
-However, remove the last two sentences of this area’s description referring to the figure seated at the organ.
+However, remove the last three sentences of this area’s description referring to the figure seated at the organ.
 In addition, move the first sentence of the second paragraph, referring to the floor-to-ceiling mirrors and the organ, immediately after the first sentence of the first paragraph.

 As the players enter, Strahd takes his place at the head of the table by the organ then invites them to be seated.